JefGrailet/SAGE/Python/INSIGHT/README.md

-# INSIGHT - Investigate Networks from Subnet Inference to GrapH Transformations
+# INSIGHT - A Python library to model and study networks

 *By Jean-François Grailet (last updated: October 23, 2020)*